GemNet: Universal Directional Graph Neural Networks for Molecules: Related work

 \textbf{Machine learning potentials.} Research on predicting a molecule's energy and forces (so-called machine learning potentials) started with hand-fitted analytical functions and then gradually moved towards fully learned models.
 Arguably, classical force fields are their very first instances.
 They use analytical functions with coefficients that were hand-tuned based on experimental data.
 A popular example for these is the Merck Molecular Force Field (MMFF94) \citep{halgren_merck_1996}.
 The next wave of methods used kernel ridge regression based on fixed, hand-crafted molecular representations \citep{bartok_gaussian_2010,chmiela_machine_2017,faber_alchemical_2018}.
 Finally, modern research mostly focusses on fully end-to-end learnable models based on GNNs \citep{gilmer_neural_2017,schutt_schnet:_2017}.
 These models can also be combined with molecular features from quantum mechanical calculations to improve performance \citep{qiao_orbnet_2020}.
 We consider this combination as orthogonal research.

 \textbf{Directional GNNs.} We can also achieve equivariance and invariance to rotations without relying on group representations.
 Directional GNNs achieve this by representing directional information explicitly \citep{schutt_equivariant_2021} or in the form of angles \citep{gasteiger_directional_2020} and dihedral angles \citep{flam-shepherd_neural_2021,liu_spherical_2021}.
-Our work is focused on this class of models, proving their universality and proposing an improved variant, GemNet.
+Our work is focused on this class of models, showing their expressiveness and proposing an improved variant, GemNet.

 \textbf{Expressiveness of GNNs.} A large part of GNN research has been focused on their (limited) expressiveness. \citet{xu_how_2019,morris_weisfeiler_2019} first proved that they are only as expressive as the Weisfeiler-Lehman test of isomorphism and \citet{garg_generalization_2020} showed the limitations of basic directional message passing. \citet{maron_universality_2019,morris_weisfeiler_2019,morris_weisfeiler_2020,kondor_covariant_2019} then investigated higher-order representations to circumvent this issue.
 Finally, \citet{maron_provably_2019,azizian_expressive_2020} showed that so-called folklore GNNs are the most expressive GNNs for a given tensor order.